Zagitta/frost-snake/README.md

 # Considerations while writing this implementation

+For this code challenge I decided to primarily focus on writing a correct implementation and then optimizing it to process transactions as fast as possible.

+Below I've written some of my considerations for the 5 rating criteria as well as some of the ambiguities I ran into and how I resolved them.

 ## Specification Ambiguity
 Below is a list of the various things that either weren't described in the specification or were ambiguous along with how I've chosen to resolve them: